 A great first step to determining where you stand from the perspective of CII is to download the white paper: Discover the real CII status of your vessels – and how to improve it.
 And if it turns out that you own a vessel that is, or soon will be, in CII category C, D or E, Decarbonisation Services from Wärtsilä can help you find the optimal pathway to decarbonise your operations.

-To kick-start your thinking about what might be the right decarbonisation solutions for your operational profile and business case, check out these 3 simple steps to a low-carb vessel diet.
+To kick-start your thinking about what might be the right decarbonisation solutions for your operational profile and business case, check out this article: “Strong decarbonisation strategy for your ship?
+3 simple steps to success”.
 The good news is that Wärtsilä Decarbonisation Services can help with them all.

 Are future fuels better for the environment?
 All future marine fuels – LNG, ammonia, biofuels, methanol and hydrogen, to name the main contenders – reduce carbon emissions from shipping.
 How environmentally friendly they are depends on how they are produced.
 A lifecycle approach to ship-generated emissions takes the entire value chain of the energy source “from well to wake” into account.
 This includes the energy related to production and logistics of the fuel in addition to the emissions created by combustion onboard.